-The pardoning record of recent previous governors is as follows: Governor Schwarzenegger issued only 16 pardons during his two terms, two to the same person.
-Governor Davis granted none; Governor Wilson granted 13; Governor Deukmejian, 328; Governor Jerry Brown, 403; Governor Reagan, 575.
+The pardoning record of governors prior to Jerry Brown is as follows: Governor Schwarzenegger issued only 16 pardons during his two terms, two to the same person.
+Governor Davis granted none; Governor Wilson granted 13; Governor Deukmejian, 328; Governor Jerry Brown (first two terms), 403; Governor Reagan, 575.
 Source: California Board of Parole Hearings.

 Office of the Governor